 OCRA realized that women all over the country could benefit from Woman to Woman programs, and that the program model could be replicated in other hospitals and communities.
 In 2011, with Mt.
 Sinai’s blessing, and with significant financial support from corporate champion QVC, OCRA began to expand the program across the country.
 QVC’s support facilitated the growth of the program to more than a dozen additional sites.

-OCRA has now funded 36 Woman to Woman programs across the country, expanding to new sites every year.
+OCRA has now funded 40 Woman to Woman programs across the country, expanding to new sites every year (click here for a full listing of Woman to Woman grantees).
 In 2018, OCRA launched a “virtual” program, which allows newly diagnosed women to connect with a Woman to Woman mentor regardless of their geographic location.

 “I am so grateful to have been part of the Woman to Woman program, you helped me get through it more than you can imagine!”

 “Volunteering with Woman to Woman has not only given me more confidence and strength it has also given me a greater sense of purpose.
 I knew very early in the volunteer experience that my own fears about the potential outcome of an ovarian cancer diagnosis would be heightened.
 But mentoring women in treatment has changed and enriched my life mostly because of the wonderful people, both women in treatment and volunteers, who have come into my life and captured my heart.”

 – Robin Findling – Volunteer, Mt.
 Sinai Hospital Program